GuMiner/DPC-experiments/Readme.md

 ```

 ## Building
-Either download DPCDemo from (this link TODO) or build it using the steps below
+Because DPCDemo relies on locally-installed technologies, there's no release -- you'll need to build DPCDemo from source using the instructions below.

 ### Build Locally (Windows, Visual Studio Community 2019)
 1. Install the Intel oneAPI DPC++/C++ compiler